A 19th-century French mirror with a versatile form that can be placed vertically or horizontally - antique

 Description

-A 19th-century French mirror with a versatile shape can be positioned vertically or horizontally, featuring an original mirror plate with some flaws, set in a beautifully carved and gilded frame.
+A 19th-century French mirror with a versatile form can be positioned vertically or horizontally, featuring an original glass panel with some flaws in a beautifully carved and gilded frame.
 This antique gilded mirror is in excellent original condition, ready to be placed in your home.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its characteristic features.

 Many styles distinguish antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign.
 It was characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese word barocco – which translates to an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust.
-It used brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of sideboards or broadly understood chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and bulky.
+It featured brown stains, cornices, sturdy bases, and relief carvings.
+These products were quite distinctive but also opened new possibilities, such as in the construction of credenzas and broadly speaking, chest furniture.
 During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, taking inspiration from Italian and French creators.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is filled with many forgeries.
-Luxury Products provides documentation confirming the authenticity of each item with its description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details